Tomokazu Hirota

 He drives for the Vertex T-and-E team Japan and currently uses a Lexus GS350 built by Team A.S Mori.

-Tomokazu Hirota was born on 20 August 1976 in Kanagawa Prefecture, Japan.
+Hirota was born on 20 August 1976 in Kanagawa Prefecture, Japan.
 Before He entered D1GP in 2001 Tomokazu was in a Japanese street team called Night Walkers.
-In 2001 he chose a Toyota Verossa for his D1 competition car.
+In 2001, he chose a Toyota Verossa for his D1 competition car.
 This was an awkward choice to everyone else yet its 1JZ GTE was more than capable of delivering power in a D1 level.
 The Vertex promotional Verossa can be seen in JDM insider Volume 2 drifting in Yokohama before it entered D1; this is Tomokazu's car, as it can be distinguished by the Night Walkers banner above the windscreen.

 D1GP

-Tomokazu Drove the Verossa for nine years in D1GP before changing to a Lexus GS350.
+Hirota drove the Verossa for nine years in D1GP before changing to a Lexus GS350.
 He drove the Verossa to one second-place position at Round 4.Okayama in 2008.
 The reason for his choice of unusual car is not clear but he has been named "D1's best Verossa Drifter" by Kiiechi Tsuchiya at previous D1 events.